Extreme Conformal Prediction: Reliable Intervals for High-Impact Events: Extreme conformal prediction

 \subsection{Calibrative extrapolation}

 As discussed in Section~\ref{ss:limitations}, when an extreme confidence level $1-\alpha > n_c/(n_c + 1)$ is required, using order statistics to estimate $\hat{q}_\alpha$ would lead to degenerate intervals.
-Therefore, an alternative approach is needed to estimate a value $\hat{q}^e_\alpha$ from the calibration set such that
+Therefore, an alternative approach is needed to estimate a finite value $\hat{q}^e_\alpha$ from the calibration set such that

+Substituting $\hat{q}^e_\alpha$ for $\hat{q}_\alpha$ in \cref{e:conf_int} (or in \cref{e:PI_twosided,e:PI_singlesided}) would, then, yield nondegenerate prediction intervals that satisfy the marginal coverage guarantee in~\cref{e:mcov}.
 We propose to rely on the classical peaks-over-threshold methodology from extreme value theory to find such a quantile estimate.
 The tail of the distribution of the calibration score $S:=s(\bm{X},Y)$ can be approximated by the generalized Pareto distribution (GPD) above a high threshold $u$ by

 where $\xi \in \mathbb R$ and $\sigma(u)>0$ are the shape and scale parameters and $u$ is an intermediate threshold.
 Under very mild assumptions on the distribution $F_S$ of $S$, this approximation is theoretically justified as $u$ tends to the upper endpoint of $F_S$ ~\citep{GPDBalkema,GPDPickands}.
-In practice, $u$ is typically chosen as the empirical $\tau_0 = (1-k/n_c)$-quantile $\hat Q_{\tau_0}$ of $S$ for some $k<n_c$.
+In practice, $u$ is typically chosen as the empirical $\tau_0$-quantile $\hat Q_{\tau_0}$ of $S$, for $\tau_0 = (1-k/n_c)$ and some $k<n_c$.
 The tuning parameter $k$ is the number of exceedances used for estimation of the parameters $\sigma$ and $\xi$, for instance, by maximum likelihood.
 Quantiles of $S$ can then be estimated at probability levels beyond the data range using the approximation

-Theoretical guarantees of these estimators typically require that $k\to\infty$ and $k/n_c\to 0$ as $n_c\to\infty$ to ensure the correct trade-off between bias and variance; see \cite{DF2006} for more details.
+Theoretical guarantees of these estimators typically require that $k\to\infty$ and $k/n_c\to 0$ as $n_c\to\infty$ to ensure the correct tradeoff between bias and variance; see \cite{DF2006} for more details.